lmoffereins/bulk-create-users/README.md

 This plugin has various filters to extend its use and add support for other user data fields.

 This plugin has out of the box support for Buddypress Member Types, XProfile fields and User Groups.
+Requires at least [BuddyPress](https://buddypress.org) 2.3.

 ## Installation ##